spcmarine/Acebook-Web-App/README.md

 Here's an overview of the technologies used to build this template application.
 You don't need to do a deep dive on each one right now.
 Instead, try to get a feeling for the big picture and then dive into the details when a specific task pushes you in that direction.

 ### **M** is for MongoDB
-[MongoDB](https://www.mongodb.com/) is a _NoSQL_ database program that stores data in collections of JSON-like structures, rather than in tables.
-The application interracts with MongoDB using a tool called Mongoose.
+[MongoDB](https://www.mongodb.com/) is a _NoSQL_ database program that stores data in collections of documents (in a format similar to JSON), rather than in tables.
+The application interacts with MongoDB using a tool called Mongoose.

 ### **E** is for Express
 [Express](https://expressjs.com/) is the Javascript equivalent of Sinatra.
 The structure of this application will feel quite different to what you're used to but the principles are the same.